rks101/Cimpl/README.md

 [C Reference Manual](https://www.bell-labs.com/usr/dmr/www/cman.pdf) by Dennis M. Ritchie, Bell Telephone Laboratories
 [GNU C Reference](https://www.gnu.org/software/gnu-c-manual/gnu-c-manual.html)
 [C Language reference](https://en.cppreference.com/w/c/language) with code examples and an option to run the code given.
-Another handy online documentation is at [devdocs.io](https://devdocs.io/c/types/limits) and [official ISO/IEC 9899 standard](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1256.pdf)
+Another handy online documentation is at [devdocs.io](https://devdocs.io/c/types/limits).
+Official [ISO/IEC 9899 standard - 2007 version](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1256.pdf) and [ISO/IEC 9899 - 2011 version](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf) <== not for the first-year undergraduate students.

 Online course: You can explore a course [CS50 at Harvard](https://cs50.harvard.edu/) or [CS50 on edX](https://www.edx.org/cs50) by Prof David Malan (.../2021/2022).
 Prof David is awesome at introducing concepts and engaging the students.
 Malan's energy level keeps you connected, and it is that you will enjoy and remember.